liupangzi/liuchao.me/tech/wp-content/plugins/featured-image-from-url/readme.txt

 * Beta Version (NOT STABLE): a lot of changes were done to overcome some old known issues in FIFU 1, such as problems in image sizes or images that were not shown in some areas, including WooCommerce lightbox and categories.
 Fake Internal Featured Image and Default External Featured Image features have changed.
 And Default Width was created.

 = 1.9.13 =
-* Improvement: clean meta data feature.
+* Improvement: clean metadata feature.

 = 1.9.12 =
 * Improvement: 10 fields for Custom Post Types.